scds/ola2012/slides/scds/one/02_john.md

 * (initially) Concentrate on underserved populations
 * At Mac this means humanities grad students, humanities in general

+.notes At McMaster sadly enough historically most of the attention has been on STEM.
+However this is also AWESOME really because underserver population = a market that will think you are wonderful for helping them out.
+Grad students especially.

 !SLIDE bullets incremental
 # sla writing #
 * Necessary for a framework